LedgerHQ/ledger-javacard/README.md

 Supposing you're already familiar with applet installation procedures,

    * Switch the Yubikey Neo to CCID mode
+   * If you plan to test on a smartphone which does not support Mifare Classic (Broadcom NFC chipset), apply this patch to avoid any issue http://forum.yubico.com/viewtopic.php?p=3914#p3914
-   * Delete the default NFC Forum Tag application d2760000850101 - WARNING by doing so you'll lose the ability to generate OTP codes with the Yubikey Neo on the contactless interface, as the default application cannot be reinstalled
+   * Delete the default NFC Forum Tag application d2760000850101 - WARNING by doing so you'll lose the ability to generate OTP codes with the Yubikey Neo on the contactless interface, as the default application cannot be reinstalled.
+If you want to keep it, you can skip this part, install the application with a different AID, and have a third party smartphone application query the tag.
    * Load the CAP file, package AID FF425443484950
    * Install the main application FF42544348495001 using the default instance AID, no specific parameters
    * Install the NFC Forum Tag application FF42544348495002 using the standard NFC Forum instance AID d2760000850101, no specific parameters